FebbyMadrin/STM32_ADC/README.md

 ## Measurement Condition
 ### Hardware Setup
 - The used board is STM32F446RE-Nucleo
+~~STM32F407ZGT6 soldered on a test board (with only a minimum number of other hardware components)~~
 - Power Supply range: 3.3 V
 - fADC = 36 MHz
 - Clock source =  external clock (8 MHz) provided by a generator, PLL is enabled, fCPU = 144 MHz